multi-arch/community/teps/0161-set-podtemplate-in-tasks.md

 - Are there any implicit behaviors in the proposal?
 Would users expect these implicit behaviors or would they be surprising?
 Are there security implications for these implicit behaviors?
 -->

+This should overall simplify the user experience of running Tasks on nodes of multiple architectures.

+Current user experience: create multiple Tasks/TaskRuns for each architecture and specify podTemplate in Pipeline.TaskRunSpecs.
+Or otherwise duplicate TaskRuns in a different configuration.

+User experience after this change: have full flexibility with Matrix + params on all fields of the podTemplate.
+Create a single task instead of multiple for each arch.
+Gather results easily from multiple Tasks.

 ### Flexibility